Experiment-independent channel filter in geometry service

 - MicroBooNE has channels that are not associated with wires

 - these channels are not relevant in the reconstruction

 - some code is channel-based and tries to get wire numbers based on channel ID

 Why is this being reported only now? is it triggered by some channel mapping change, by some user code change, or was it always there with everybody living with that?

 I don't think I have ever recognized any failure as coming from this issue.

 From the answers, a proper solution can be devised.

-#3 Updated by Gianluca Petrillo almost 5 years ago
+#3 Updated by Gianluca Petrillo about 5 years ago

 I summarize an intense e-mail exchange with Tracy Usher.

 MicroBooNE has readout channels that produce actual information in the form of